What was fashion doing at COP26? - ExBulletin

 5. But watch out for regeneration.

 It’s an increasingly buzzword, thanks to regenerative agriculture, an agricultural technique that helps restore soil health and nutrients.
-One of the least discussed aspects of fashion is how closely it is linked to agriculture, many brands are now investing in supporting regenerative agriculture, but the word has jumped in its tracks and has spread. propagated to companies that boast of regenerative strategy and tactics, which seems to mean good, it’s not clear what it means.
+One of the least discussed aspects of fashion is how closely it is linked to agriculture.
+Many brands are now investing in supporting regenerative agriculture, but word has jumped on track and spread to companies that boast of regenerative strategy and tactics, which seems to mean well, it doesn’t. is not clear what it means.
 But that sounds good, doesn’t it?

 It’s the kind of fuzzy language that can lead to accusations of greenwashing, which is why Textile Exchange is working on a specific definition, which will be released next year.

 Honestly, they could broaden the definition to encompass a whole fashion lexicon so that everyone is using the same language.
-For example, another word that I’ll bet we’ll hear more comes from the courtesy of a McKinsey report: nearshoring, that is to say using suppliers who are not necessarily in your country but who are not on the other side of the world.
-After all, according to a presentation by British brand Bamford, medium merino wool sweater travels 28,000 miles in its production cycle, from raw material in the factory to the workshop to the store.
+For example, another word that I’ll bet we’ll hear more comes from a McKinsey report: nearshoring, meaning using vendors who aren’t necessarily in your country but aren’t on the other end. of the world.
+After all, according to a presentation by British brand Bamford, the average merino wool sweater travels 30,000 kilometers in its production cycle, from raw material to factory, workshop and store.

 A project for COP27, perhaps.